timh2021/Cyber-Projects/README.md

      name: docker
      enabled: yes

-  Then hit ESC     the press the shift button  and press :wq  and the hit enter
+  Then hit ESC  the press the shift button enter the : symbol then type w and q  (:wq) and then hit enter Now type

-  This will bring you back.
-Now type    ls   and your new playbook will show up
+  - ls   This show your new playbook

+  Now you want to run the playbook to upload the images.
+Enter the following command

+  -